 On November 2, 2017, our Board announced a share repurchase program (the "2017 Share Repurchase Program") to permit us to purchase up to \$100.0 million of our issued and outstanding shares of Class A common stock through open market purchases.
-Shares repurchased by us under the 2017 Share Repurchase Program will be at our discretion based upon the relevant factors at the time of such consideration, including, without limitation, compliance with the restrictions set forth in our Credit Facility, the Notes and the Senior Notes.
+Shares repurchased by us under the 2017 Share Repurchase Program will be at our discretion based upon the relevant factors at the time of such consideration, including, without limitation, compliance with the restrictions set forth in our Credit Facility, the 2027 Notes and the 2029 Notes.

-During the year ended December 31, 2020, we did not repurchase any shares under the 2017 Share Repurchase Program.
+During the years ended December 31, 2021 and 2020, we did not repurchase any shares under the 2017 Share Repurchase Program.
 During the year ended December 31, 2019, we repurchased 5,000,000 shares of our Class A common stock at an aggregate average price of \$3.67 per share for a total of \$18.3 million.
-During the year ended December 31, 2018, we repurchased 3,226,300 shares of our Class A common stock at an aggregate average price of \$9.11 per share for a total of \$29.4 million.
-As of December 31, 2020, \$41.6 million is available for future share repurchase under the 2017 Share Repurchase Program.
+As of December 31, 2021, \$41.6 million is available for future share repurchase under the 2017 Share Repurchase Program.